-Based on C. G. Jung's Red Book, psychotherapist Ann Ulanov takes the reader through themes of Individuation as found in Jung's Analytical Psychology.
-In particular, she examines the manner in which awareness and integration of 'madness' at both the individual and social levels can lead to a life of creativity, psychologically and religiously.
+Based on C. G. Jung's Red Book, therapist Ann Ulanov presents themes of Individuation as found in Jung's Analytical Psychology.
+She examines how awareness and integration of 'madness' at the individual & social levels can lead to a life of creativity, psychologically and religiously.

-- 3. Mark Unno, ed., Buddhism and Psychotherapy Across Cultures (Boston: Wisdom Publications, 2006).
-Anthology of conference papers from scholars, psychotherapists, Buddhist teachers, and various combinations thereof. - 4.
-Marsha Linehan, Building a Life Worth Living (New York: Random House, 2021).
+3. Mark Unno, ed., Buddhism and Psychotherapy Across Cultures (Boston: Wisdom Publications, 2006).

+Anthology of conference papers from scholars, psychotherapists, Buddhist teachers, and various combinations thereof.

+4. Marsha Linehan, Building a Life Worth Living (New York: Random House, 2021).